Top Volleyball League

-The Enterprise Volleyball League (企業排球聯賽), often abbreviated to the TVL (Top Volleyball League), is the amateur men's and women's volleyball leagues run by Chinese Taipei Volleyball Association (CTVA).
+The Top Volleyball League (企業排球聯賽), literally 'Enterprise Volleyball League', often abbreviated to the TVL, is the top-tier amateur men's and women's volleyball leagues run by Chinese Taipei Volleyball Association (CTVA).
 It was founded in 2004 with the purpose of increasing Taiwan's competition ability in volleyball.
 CTVA plans to make the league become semi-professional or professional in the future.